-The key market risk drivers of our non-trading portfolios are Singapore Dollar and US Dollar interest rate positions.
+In 2018, the key market risk drivers of our non-trading portfolios were interest rates (Singapore Dollar and US Dollar) and foreign exchange.

 The economic value impact of changes in interest rates was assessed with plausible rates movements and characteristics of the non-trading portfolio assets and liabilities.
-The economic value changes based on the worse of an upward or downward parallel shift in the yield curve of 100 basis points and 200 basis points were negative SGD 1,221 million and negative SGD 2,311 million (2016: negative SGD 156 million and SGD 239 million) respectively.
-The decline in embedded value in 2017, assuming a rise in interest rates, was mainly due to refinement of behavioural assumptions of key assets and liabilities such as current and saving accounts and residential mortgages.
+The economic value changes based on the worse of an upward or downward parallel shift in the yield curve of 100 basis points and 200 basis points were negative SGD 1,219 million and negative SGD 2,305 million (2017: negative SGD 1,221 million and SGD 2,311 million) respectively.